Pyotr Bagration: Tactics and doctrine

 Bagration was the unsurpassed master of organization of these extremely complex kinds of action.
 It was not by chance that, at the most crucial moments of the wars of 1799–1807, it was Bagration who was appointed to command the rear guards and advance guards of the Russian Army.
 The engagements conducted by Russian armies under Bagration's leadership during the Italian campaign of 1799, and also the advance and rear guard combats during the Swiss Campaign of 1799 and war between of Russia and France in 1805–1807, belong among the finest accomplishments in Russian military art.
 Bagration built a process of education and training of soldiers on the basis of the system developed by A.V.
 Suvorov.
 He paid great attention to the training and education of troops to develop soldiers with courage and initiative, capable of carrying out orders quickly and skillfully.

-Bagration constantly worried about his soldiers' health, and that they should be well clothed and fed on time.
-S.G.Volkonsky, who during the Franco-Russian conflict of 1806–1807 was frequently in Bagration's group, wrote:
+Bagration constantly worried about his soldiers' health, taking measures so that they'd be well clothed and timely fed.
+S.G.
+Volkonsky, who during the Franco-Russian conflict of 1806–1807 was frequently in Bagration's group, wrote:

-While showing a concern for the soldiers, however, Bagration at the same time demanded the maintenance of high military discipline, considering it to be the foundation of military service.
+While showing concern for the soldiers, Bagration at the same time demanded the maintenance of the strictest military discipline, considering it to be the foundation of military ability.
 "In military service," he wrote, "the first objective is order, subordination, discipline, unanimity and friendship".
-First of all, Bagration was extremely demanding of himself. "...To execute the will of the sovereign, of the emperor and my commanders is the most sacred obligation which I follow and obey at every step of my service...
+Above all, Bagration was extremely demanding of himself. "...To execute the will of the sovereign, of the emperor and my commanders is the most sacred obligation which I follow and obey at every step of my service...
 I love soldiers, I respect their bravery, and equally I demand order and discipline."
-Armies under Bagration's command were always distinguished by high discipline and, in some sense, this was one of the main reasons for their brilliant victories over their enemies.
+Armies under Bagration's command were always distinguished for their high discipline, and, in some sense, this was one of the main reasons for their brilliant victories over their enemies.